 Trainers, sandals or flip-flops, jeans style or denim clothing of any sort, track or leisure suits, rugby/football shirts, T-shirts, sweaters without shirts, garments displaying slogans, combat or cargo type trousers/shorts are not considered to be smart golf attire.

-In the clubhouse, smart casual is the order for the day - most of us are aware of what is generally regarded as ‘Smart Casual Clothing’ and you are asked to both follow and respect the majority of members and visitors by complying with thus ruling out T and other collarless shirts, leisure shorts, flip- flops, trainers and head wear.
+In the clubhouse, smart casual is the order for the day - most of us are aware of what is generally regarded as ‘Smart Casual Clothing’ and you are asked to both follow and respect our dress code for Members and visitors by complying with this.
+This means that T and other collarless shirts, leisure shorts, flip- flops, men’s sandals, trainers and head wear are not permitted.

-We would suggest that all golfers should change from the clothes that they have worn while playing.
+We would suggest that all golfers and tennis players should change from the clothes that they have worn while playing.
 This helps to keep areas clean and fresh for all to use.
 Clothes that have clearly suffered from the elements will not be allowed in the clubhouse lounge.
+Tennis players are welcome in the bar unchanged to buy drinks for consumption on the patio or in the bar area.

 Due to weather conditions golf shoes of any description are not allowed unless the Club has specifically relaxed this rule for the summer months.